Abhisooraj/Snake-game/README.md

 # Snakegame
-It is snake game developed in C language on codeblock.
-In this game A player can play and Store their Score,Name, Date and Time for future significance.
+A Snake game developed in C Programming language on codeblock IDE.
+In this game A player can play and Store their Score,Name, Date and Time in Text file for future significance.